 The AKG D5 does have more proximity effect than some other microphones, so you’ll want to make sure that you have a little space between you and the mic.
 This mic is also incredibly durable – I’ve witnessed them being thrown across the stage by five-year-old kids without any damage.

-In a pinch, I’ve also used this microphone on instruments when my main instrument mics weren’t around.
+This mic can also be used on instruments in a pinch.
 They do well on fiddle, banjo, ukulele, and mandolin.
 Since its frequency response is only 70Hz to 20KHz I wouldn’t use it on anything with lower tones than a guitar.

 Again, the AKG D5 really shines when recording vocals, and it’s easily one of the best cheap vocal mics out there.